<em>Anthemis</em>: planting and care

 Anthemis tinctoria Kelwayi - Marguerite

-Hardy undershrub that displays grey-green fennel-like foliage, from which a multitude of bright small daisies emerge, vivid yellow with darker-yellow centres.
-Very hardy, easy to grow in well-drained soil, and neat in appearance, this perennial is ideal for rockeries or banks.
+Hardy undershrub that unfurls grey-green fennel-like foliage, from which emerges a multitude of bright small daisies, vivid yellow with dark yellow centre.
+Very hardy, easy to grow in well-drained soil, and neat in appearance, this perennial is ideal in rock gardens or on slopes.

 • Flowering time June to October